-There are many reason to teach dogs new skills.
-Training done fairly helps to build the trust relationship between the trainer and the dog, but there are other reasons to train.
-My reason for teaching these two behaviors is that they are "incompatible" behaviors in that a dog responding to the cue cannot, at the same time, do something like chase livestock.
+There are many reasons to teach dogs new skills.
+Training helps to build the trust relationship between the trainer and the dog, but there are other reasons to train.
+One reason for teaching these two behaviors is that they are "incompatible" behaviors in that a dog responding to the cue cannot, at the same time, do something like chase livestock.
 Here are some things to consider.

 Dogs generally like to do something rather than stop doing something.